TinfFoil/AriEmozione/README.md

 `pip install Keras` <br />
 4. Install [sklearn](https://scikit-learn.org/stable/) <br />
 `pip install sklearn` <br />
-5. Download it_core_news_sm from [spaCy](https://spacy.io/models/it) so that the tokenizer can function <br />
+5. Download it_core_news_sm from [spaCy](https://spacy.io/models/it) (necessary for the Italian tokenizer) <br />
 `python -m spacy download it_core_news_sm` <br />
 6. If you want to run fasttext models: Install [fasttext](https://fasttext.cc/) <br />
 `pip install fasttext` <br />
-7. If you want to run fasttext models using pre-trained vectors: Download fasttext's [pre-trained vectors](https://fasttext.cc/docs/en/crawl-vectors.html) of Italian and save it at the right directory path <br />
+7. If you want to run fasttext models using pre-trained vectors: Download fasttext's Italian [pre-trained vectors](https://fasttext.cc/docs/en/crawl-vectors.html) and save them at the right directory path <br />
 `Download the pre-trained Italian vectors from https://fasttext.cc/docs/en/crawl-vectors.html` <br />
 `Unzip the file and save it in "D:/vec/cc.it.300.vec/cc.it.300.vec"` <br />